llpaull/LethalCompanyTemplate/README.md

 If you are using Thunderstore or r2modman, you can just install it from there.
 If you are installing it manually, you can download the latest release from the releases tab and place it in your BepInEx/plugins folder.

 ## Changelog
+`1.1.0` - Changed the Hoarder bug model to a seagull

 `1.0.0` - Initial Release, hoarder bug now makes seagull sounds